wp-plugins/collapsing-pages/readme.txt

 * Fixed bug where expanding symbol showed up at lowest depth specified instead (thanks to tkibler for pointing it out)
 * Added option to only display pages of the current subpage
-* TODO: Added option to show top-level page (previously it was always shown)
+* Added option to show top-level page (previously it was always shown)
+* Cleaned up widget settings
+* TODO: improved style management

 = 0.6.1 (2010.06.21) =
 * Removed extraneous debugging info (subpagecount=)